Septoplasty/Deviated Septum in Tampa and St. Petersburg, FL

 When the septum is shifted to one side of the nose or the other, it is said to be a deviated septum.
 Most men and women with deviated septum have one nostril and nasal passage that is far smaller than the other nasal passage.
 The most commonly seen septum defect is a deviated septum, and corrective surgery is the only solution.

-Septoplasty is the name of the procedure that corrects a displaced or deviated septum, providing improved airflow through the nasal passages.
+Septoplasty is the name of the procedure that corrects a displaced or deviated septum, providing improved airflow through the nasal passages

-Who is an Ideal Candidate for a Septoplasty?
+Who Is an Ideal Candidate for a Septoplasty?

 The best candidate is someone who wants to: